Bad breath – some things even your best friend won’t tell you……

 Covering up bad breath with a bottle of strong mouth wash will only work in the short term and it won’t eliminate the cause of problem.
 Some mouth washes which contain alcohol can dry out your mouth and actually make things worse.

-If you think you suffer bad breath, or you know a family member who does, we strongly recommend you drop us a line at Timeless Smiles Dental on 9484 7737 and book in for an appointment.
+If you think you suffer bad breath, or you know a family member who does, we strongly recommend you call us at the clinic on 📞 (02) 8073 8386 or head to our website to make an appointment with us and we will help you find fresh minty breath.

 Bad breath can be embarrassing, but it really doesn’t need to be that way.😃